CodeURJC-DAW-2023-24/webapp16/README.md

 ___

 ## Home Page:
-The main page of your website is dedicated to football, showcasing a vibrant and dynamic design.
+The main page is dedicated to football, showcasing a vibrant and dynamic design.
 It features the following elements:

 A navigation bar at the top with options for “Home,” “Teams,” “Profile,” and “Tournaments.”
 There is also a search bar and a sign in/register button on the right side.
 A section titled “Available Tournaments” beneath the banner, which displays four different types of trophy icons There is also a button for view the tournaments and a countdown timer for the registration deadline.